ascension-association/dagu/README.md

 6. Scroll down to the `Definition` section and replace the contents with:

 ```
-env:
-  - PATH: /bin:/usr/local/bin

 steps:
-  - echo "It worked!"
+  - /usr/local/bin/busybox echo "It worked!"
 ```

 7. Click the `Save Changes` button

 8. Scroll to the top and click the play triangle button to run the test (click `Start` on the popup)

-9. The `cmd_1` box outline should turn green and the _Run Status_ section should say `succeeded` and the _Steps_ section should show the result
+9. The `cmd_1` box outline should turn green and the _Run Status_ section should say `succeeded` and in the _Steps_ section clicking on the `out` button in the _Error / Logs_ column should show the result

+10. Close the `out` popup, then scroll to the top and click the `Specs` tab, then click the `Delete` button